toggledbits/Sonos-Vera/README.md

 ## Actions

-### Making a Sonos play something
+### Making a Sonos Play Something

-This functionality is exposed declaratively through the PlayURI action under Advanced Scenes.
+This functionality is exposed declaratively through the `PlayURI` action in the advanced editor for scenes.
 The functionality is also exposed programmatically via Lua code:

 ```
 luup.call_action("urn:micasaverde-com:serviceId:Sonos1", "PlayURI",